13 Figure 8 Pools In Sydney Tips You Need To Know Before You Go

 I remember a work colleague back then (when I worked at a different company) show me his beaten up torso from being taken under by the waves from this hike.

-It looked like this hike was going to be a bit on the dangerous side which is why I put it off and I’m not too much of a fan to visit somewhere where hundreds of people are going to be lining up for a photo.
+It looked like this hike was going to be a bit on the dangerous side which is why we put it off and we’re not too much of a fan to visit somewhere where hundreds of people are going to be lining up for a photo.

-But because a whole year had passed and Instagram fads come and go as quickly as fast fashion changing, I thought maybe it wouldn’t be so busy now.
-And I was pretty much right…
+But because a whole year had passed and Instagram fads come and go as quickly as fast fashion changing, we thought maybe it wouldn’t be so busy now.
+And we were pretty much right…